COLGATE TOTAL® TOOTHPASTE WITH TRICLOSAN: THE TRUSTED CHOICE OF DENTAL PROFESSIONALS

 To assess the potential for environmental harm, detailed assessments based on real-world exposures and concentrations have been conducted.
 These assessments show triclosan does not accumulate in the bodies of fish and other aquatic animals.
 Instead, triclosan is rapidly processed through the digestive system and then excreted as waste.
 These risk assessments utilizing environmental data from Europe and the US show no evidence of harm from the small amount of triclosan entering the environment.

 Colgate continues to review all relevant studies and supports continued inquiry into the potential environmental impact of triclosan.
 We are confident in the scientific assessment that triclosan is safe at the low levels found in the environment today.
-And we foresee even less triclosan in the environment tomorrow as companies increasingly formulate products with triclosan only where regulatory authorities recognise a health benefit of importance to consumers – as is the case with Colgate Total®.
+And we foresee even less triclosan in the environment tomorrow as companies increasingly formulate products with triclosan only where it provides a recognized health benefit of importance to consumers – as is the case with Colgate Total®.